edjw/edjw.github.io/_posts/2018-02-07-female-composers-in-the-sacred-harp.md

 <h2 id="toc_7">How I attributed gender to composers</h2>

 <p>I used the composer names as given in the book to attribute gender.
-In general, if Wikipedia says a given name is predominantly used for men then I assumed a composer with that name was male.</p>
+In general, if Wikipedia says a given name is predominantly used for men then I assumed a composer with that name was male.
+Clearly, there are some potential issues with that approach.</p>

-<p>There <em>are</em> songs in the book where the name given for the composer is not who wrote the song.
+<p>Some songs in the book give the name for the composer which is not the name of the person who wrote the song.
 There would be arguments for assigning the song to the original composer rather than the attributed composer but I decided not to get into that.</p>

 <p>A song which is attributed in the book to a male composer is counted as being by a male composer even if it was written by a woman.
 A song which is attributed to a female composer is counted as being by a female composer even if it was written by a man. </p>